 Due to continuing neighborhood complaints about late night use of the skatepark and that many of these skateboard ramps are unsafe for many users, they must be removed from the Playground by Wednesday, February 15, 2012.
 Failure to remove this equipment will result in these items being disposed of by City Parks and Recreation Staff.
 Thank you for your cooperation.
 RVA NEWS

-During 2012, the former Friends of Carter Jones Park and local skateboarders continued consulting with city officials to build the concrete park at it’s current location.
+During 2012, the former Friends of Carter Jones Park and local skateboarders consulted with city officials to build the concrete park at its current location.
 Several community meetings were held and eventually the park was opened in July 2013.

 The current conceptual plan and recent community surveys have all advocated to prioritize an expanded skate park.
-At the meeting held on September 14, 2022, the city stated there was no funding to move forward and that the community would need to raise funds for this expansion.
+At the meeting held on September 14, 2022, the city stated there was no funding to move it forward, and that the community would need to raise funds for this expansion.